Mongol invasions of Azerbaijan: Second invasion

 The second invasion of the Mongolians to Azerbaijan is connected with the name of Chormagan Noyon- a military commander of Genghis Khan in the 1230s.
-This march was organized by the order of the great Khan Ögedei against Jalâl ad-Dîn Khwârazmshâh, who was ruling these areas after putting an end to Atabek's power in Azerbaijanin 1225. Ögedei Khan sent 30,000 men under the command of Chormagan and the Khwarazmians were swept away by the new Mongol army.
+This march was organized by the order of the great Khan Ögedei against Jalâl ad-Dîn Khwârazmshâh, who was ruling these areas after putting an end to Atabek's power in Azerbaijan in 1225. Ögedei Khan sent 30,000 men under the command of Chormagan and the Khwarazmians were swept away by the new Mongol army.
 In the winter of 1231, in the ensuing confusion the Mongols arrived into Azerbaijan from the direction of Khorasan and Rayy.
 The 30,000 strong Mongol army led by Chormagan easily defeated Jalal ad-Din and occupied northern Iran.
 Khwarazmshah retreated to Ganja.
 The Mongols followed him and captured Arran.
 Jalal ad-Din took refuge in the Mayyafarikin mountains and there in August of that year he was killed.

 According to Henry Hoyle Howorth, after the Mongols captured the cities of Maragha and Ardabil, they reached Tabriz.
 The people of Tabriz saved the city from destruction by paying annual tribute, silver, wine and jewelry.
 Mongolians entered the Mugan plain in 1233.
 In 1234, they moved forward to the Araxes River toward Ganja, and in 1235, they captured Ganja and burnt down the city.

 During 1244–1255, Arghun Agha was nominated as a civil governor and head of finances in the Mongol-controlled area of Khorasan, Irak-Ajem, Azerbaijan, Shirvan, Kerman, Georgia, and that part of Hindistan.

 In 1254, the Mongols registered all men over the age of ten and insisted on paying all taxes.
 All artisans were forced to pay a license tax, and lakes and ponds where they fished, iron mines, and blacksmiths were taxed.
 They also obtained gold, silver, and precious stones from the merchants.